sanjoydesk/cygniteframework/README.md

 Core features of Cygnite Framework -
 ==================================

 i.
-Inbuilt multiple libraries to make your work simpler.
+Inbuilt multiple libraries.

 ii.
-Cygnite Framework follows lazy loading concept which gives you better performance and also provides inbuilt caching libraries.
+Cygnite Framework follows lazy loading concept which gives you expressive performance and also provides inbuilt caching libraries.

 iii.
 Zero configuration.

 iv.
 Object oriented programming with MVC architechture.

 v.
 User friendly structures of cygnite framework make you to understand the framework easily.

 vi.
-We are still adding and updating features to make your work simple.
+Dynamic routing feature makes your work simple then you think.

 vii.
 Cygnite has great user guide which will allow you to grab the speed as quick as possible.